 2nd APECS Oceania Symposium

 APECS Oceania is preparing for the 2nd APECS Oceania Symposium.
-Last year it was held in Melbourne, Victoria.
-This year, we are hoping to hold it is New Zealand in collaboration with wither Polar Week or Antarctica Day.
+In 2018, it was held in Melbourne, Victoria.
+We are hoping to hold the next APECS Oceania symposium in New Zealand in collaboration with either Polar Week or Antarctica Day.
 Details are yet to be confirmed, including date, location, keynote speakers, theme and sponsors; so please watch this space for future developments.

 There has also been quite a bit of feedback asking whether we will be holding the / a symposium in Hobart, Tasmania.
 We are aiming to spread the love and plan to host a symposium in Hobart, as we do appreciate that logistics, transport and finances for everyone is different, and it can be difficult to attend as an early career polar scientist due to restrictions (passports and flying across Oceania are still costly).